thearakim68/mini_agent/README.md

 ## ✏️ Sample Output

-1. Math Task
+1. Math Task:
-[Agent received task]: do math
+- [Agent received task]: do math
-[Agent output]: The result of 15 * 4 is 60.
+- [Agent output]: The result of 15 * 4 is 60.

-2. Text Summary Task
+2. Text Summary Task:
-[Agent received task]: summarize text
+- [Agent received task]: summarize text
-[Agent output]: The text discusses how AI is rapidly transforming the digital world by improving automation, personalization, and decision-making.
+- [Agent output]: The text discusses how AI is rapidly transforming the digital world by improving automation, personalization, and decision-making.

-3. Weather Task
+3. Weather Task:
-[Agent received task]: search weather
+- [Agent received task]: search weather
-[Agent output]: I'm an AI model and don't have real-time weather data access.
+- [Agent output]: I'm an AI model and don't have real-time weather data access.
 If you'd like, I can show how you'd use an API like OpenWeather to do that.

 ## ⚙️ Tech Stack